glwhitaker/NFL-Stat-Scraper/README.md

 # NFL-Stat-Scraper
-Python web scraper to pull statistics from your favorite team.
+Python web scraper to pull statistics from each week.